 4.4.1 Regular Grids

-S-111 regular grid geometry is an implementation of S-100 Part 8-8 (Data Spatial Referencing).
-The spatial grids for the regular grid type are two dimensional, orthogonal, and georeferenced (with the X axis directed toward the east), and are defined by several attributes, including grid origin, spacing, grid indexing, and time information.
+S-111 regular grid geometry is an implementation of S100_Grid Coverage (Part 8 – Imagery and Gridded Data).
+The spatial grids for the regular grid type are two dimensional, orthogonal, and georeferenced (with the X axis directed toward the east), and are defined by several attributes, including grid origin, spacing, and grid indexing.
 These parameters are explained in more detail below.
-For this type of dataset, the attribute timeOfCurrent carries the date and time for all points in each of the grids in the data product.

 A typical regular grid and some of its parameters are shown in Figure 4.2.

-The name of the axis in the S-111 grid is longitude for the X axis and latitude for the Y axis.
-The attribute axisName carry the names “Longitude” and “Latitude”, respectively.
+The attribute dimension is 2, and the variable interpolationType has the value of ‘discrete’, since there is no spatial interpolation used for surface currents.